 It’s ok for you to keep living through life even if things are not the epitome of perfection.
 Through the death of a family member, the loss of a job, a divorce, etc., we have to make time to find the silver lining and happiness.
 A grateful heart will force you to FIND peace in chaos.
 We sometimes let the world hang on our shoulders without truly appreciating the small moments to unwind and relax with our friends and family.

 Depression, anxiety and stress are not something we wear proudly on our chest like a badge of honor.
 Especially for those who have been raised in households where you suppress your more vulnerable emotions and move forward.
-Girl time brings a necessary moment where we dig deep and let go of the world and enjoy the presence of our amazing friends.
 It may take some time for you to “get your life” but, in the meantime, do not forget to do things that you wholeheartedly love and enjoy.
 Embrace your relationships.
 Embrace the joy that they bring you in the midst of chaos.

 Meet Amber Staples

 Meet Amber Staples, a beautiful wife, accomplished marketing brand builder, budding philanthropist, and socialite.
 Amber has dedicated her time, talent and resources to be an inspiration to those she encounters personally and professionally.
-She, like many other successful and accomplished women have at some point in her life, has battled anxiety and depression.
+She, like many other successful women, has battled anxiety and depression.
 During my intimate sit down with Amber, I was able to discuss all things unfiltered with this loving soul.
-Putting her passion for healing, education and community involvement to a good use, Amber and her husband recently partnered with an Illinois based cannabis company to help spread awareness of the benefits of medical marijuana as a replacement for addictive opioid drugs.
-They are dedicated to help the medical marijuana industry grow in a positive way and have committed to put an end to the opioid drug addiction commonly used for pain.
+Amber and her husband have recently partnered with an Illinois based cannabis company to help spread awareness of the benefits of medical marijuana as a replacement for addictive opioid drugs.
+They are dedicated to helping the medical marijuana industry grow in a positive way and have committed to put an end to the opioid drug addiction commonly used for pain.
 Amber wears many hats yet, strives to inspire and make a difference in the lives around her.
 I hope you’ll enjoy reading more about this amazing queen below.

-Dom-Why did you and Justin invest in the recreational marijuana industry?
+DS: Why did you and (your husband) Justin invest in the medicinal marijuana industry?
 What are your ultimate goals with this endeavor?

-Amber-Both Justin and I strongly believe in holistic healing methods and finding natural alternatives to prescription drugs.
+AS: Both Justin and I strongly believe in holistic healing methods and finding natural alternatives to prescription drugs.
 After research on the growth and health benefits of cannabis, we knew that we wanted to get involved.
-The goal is to continue to grow the business on a national level, and spread awareness about the benefits of medicinal marijuana.
+The goal is to continue to grow the business on a national level and spread awareness about the benefits of medicinal marijuana.

 Follow Amber and her beautiful journey via social @Amberroxie